robbiebusinessacc/robbiebusinessacc/README.md

 Student which actively codes
 ----------------------------

-I've been coding in python for more than 6 years and I've recently been in enjoying leetcode
+I've been coding in python for more than 6 years and I've recently been enjoying leetcode

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [robbiebusinessacc@gmail.com](mailto:robbiebusinessacc@gmail.com)